Skip to Content

 Ground Beef and Dumplings

-Despite using stewing beef all of those dishes are quite costly to make and need a long old cook.
-Beef mince however, even the good stuff, is relatively affordable, cooks an awful lot more quickly and I personally love it.
+Despite using stewing beef, all of those dishes are quite costly to make and take a long time to cook.
+Beef mince, however, even the good stuff, is relatively affordable, cooks an awful lot more quickly, and I personally love it.

 Go on, strap yourself in for a trip down memory lane and enjoy.